AutismBrainBehavior/Video-Neural-Network-ASD-screening/very_large_data/autism_data/README.md

 ## Dataset

-- The dataset can be added here
+The dataset is added here wherein the folders are named according to the classes of videos.